 git fetch origin

-$remoteBranches = git branch -| Where-Object {$_ -like '*remotes/origin/*'} | ForEach-Object {$_.trim()}
+$remoteBranches = git branch -a | Where-Object {$_ -like '*remotes/origin/*'} | ForEach-Object {$_.trim()}

 $remoteBranches = $remoteBranches | Where-Object { ($_ -notlike 'remotes/origin/HEAD*') `